objectscript/Polymetric-Dashboard/docs/CreatingNewSensors.md

   - From left to right the arguments passed to ..CreateSensor() are
     - Sensor: The name of the sensor to create
-    - Item: The sub category of the sensor we are going to create
+    - Item: The sub category of the sensor we are going to create, by inputing "" no items are created
-    - Warning Value: The value at which the sensor is in a unusual state if exceeded
+    - Warning Value: The value at which the sensor is in a unusual state if exceeded, by inputing "" no warning value is set and the sensor will never reach a warning state
-    - Critical Value: The value at which the sensor is in a alert state if exceeded
+    - Critical Value: The value at which the sensor is in a alert state if exceeded, by inputing "" no critical value is set and the sensor will never reach a critical state
-    - Alert Flag: Boolean flag representing if alerts and warnings should be logged
+    - Alert Flag: Boolean flag representing if alerts and warnings should be logged to the cconsole.log
     - Units: The unit that the sensors metric is measured in
-    - Operator: How the sensors value should be compared to Warning and Critical Values (aka if its lower or higher values are worse states)
+    - Operator: How the sensors value should be compared to Warning and Critical Values (aka if low or high values are worse)
     - Description: A short explanation of the sensor

-2. Add a call to SetSensor() in the GetSensors() Method to populate readings of the TotalAudits Sensor
+2. Call SetSensor() in the GetSensors() Method to populate readings of the TotalAudits Sensor

   ```
   // The global ^["^^cacheaudit"]CacheAuditD stores the total number of audits
-  Set TotalAudits = ^["^^cacheaudit"]CacheAuditD
+  Set NumberOfAudits = ^["^^cacheaudit"]CacheAuditD

-  Do ..SetSensor("TotalAudits", TotalAudits)
+  Do ..SetSensor("TotalAudits", NumberOfAudits)
   ```

   - From left to right the arguments passed to ..CreateSensor() are